Amy Flannery is a freelance producer, director, writer and videographer. She got her start in 1991 at Yellow Cat Productions, based in Washington, DC.

 Along the way they encountered assorted equipment failures, made new friends, toured exotic places, improved their navigational skills, and made they’re first docu-comedy movie.

-They continue to live-aboard and cruise the east coast of North America.
+They continue to live-aboard and cruise the east coast of North and Central America.